mdlemay/m-lemays-org-website/content/authors/admin/_index.md

 #- Visitors
 ---

-Research Scientist with a focus on memory management architectures for security incorporating compiler-based hardening and formal methods.
+Research Scientist with a focus on memory management architectures for security.